best tennis womens shoes asics

 cure or manage metatarsalgia: (Ball of Foot Pain)

-• Wear proper footwear: The most important step is wearing shoes that provide cushioning, arch support, and a wide toe box.
+• Wear proper footwear: The most important step is wearing shoes that provide cushioning, arch support, and a wide-toe box.
 Tennis shoes designed for metatarsalgia are often a good option.
 Make sure the shoes fit well and provide enough room for your toes.

 • Use orthotics: Custom orthotic inserts can provide extra arch support, cushioning, and alignment to redistribute pressure away from the ball of your foot.
 Over-the-counter orthotics may also help.